ciro-angarella/HTB/note/sshProtocol.md

 After running this command, two keys will be created:
 - `my_ssh_key`: the private key, which should remain secret.
 - `my_ssh_key.pub`: the public key, which can be shared.

+When you create the VPS, the provider will ask you to put an ssh public key (key.pub), this key is the root user's key (the user with max level of privileges).

 ### Creating a New User ( with Sudo Privileges )